 National Asian Pacific American Bar Association, New York, NY

-Sociology of the Asian American Experience (Sociology 240)
+The Asian American Experience (Sociology 240)

 Explores both the similarities and differences in the histories, experiences, and cultures within the Asian American population, along with specific issues including immigration to the U.S., assimilation and ethnic identity, media images and popular culture, demographic trends, ethnic enclaves, anti-Asian discrimination, socioeconomic mobility, gender dynamics, and emerging connections between Asia and Asian Americans.